Oh, that dreaded moment when you open the fridge to grab an egg and realize: “I can’t remember when I bought this!”

 Yes, eggs most certainly do go bad.

-However, there are surefire ways to tell how old your egg is, as well as if it’s off or not.
+However, there are surefire ways to tell how old your egg is and whether it’s off or not.
 Remember, an old egg isn’t necessarily a bad egg, and a new egg isn’t necessarily a good egg!